adobe/spectrum-web-components/packages/link/README.md

 ### Download attribute

-The download attribute on an `html<a>` tag prompts a user to download a link as opposed to navigating to it.
-This attribute has simply been carried forward to `html<sp-link>` to function the same.
+The download attribute on an `<a>` tag prompts a user to download a link as opposed to navigating to it.
+This attribute has been carried forward to `<sp-link>` to function the same.

-While it functions this way without assigning a value, actually assigning the value allows custom naming of the download link in accordance with normal `html<a>` [rules](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) defined by the browser.
+While it functions this way without assigning a value, actually assigning the value allows custom naming of the download link in accordance with standard `<a>` [rules](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) defined by the browser.

 <!-- prettier-ignore -->
 ```html